paulmillr/noble-hashes/README.md

 - **noble** family, zero dependencies
 - 🔒 [**Audited**](#security) by an independent security firm: no vulnerabilities have been found
-- 🔻 Helps JS bundlers with lack of entry point, ensures small size of your app
+- 🔻 Tree-shaking-friendly: there is no entry point, which ensures small size of your app
 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🏎 Ultra-fast, hand-optimized for caveats of JS engines
 - 🔍 Unique tests ensure correctness: chained tests, sliding window tests, DoS tests